 Documentation for the IP Layer Enforcement

-This feature requires several prerequisites be met, and also works for both the Roaming Client standalone and the integrated AnyConnect client version (Umbrella Roaming security module).
+This feature requires several prerequisites be met.
 As such, the full documentation can be found here: